What to Buy in September

 Denim and Back-to-School Supplies.Now that most students have already returned to school, back-to-school supplies will be at an all-time low, especially if retailers have a surplus of a particular item.
 Selection may not be what it was in August, but you won't beat the prices by buying in September.

 Denim is a popular back-to-school item on student wish lists and come September, denim sales will break out.
-You may want to wait, however.
-Discounts and coupons will only increase next month and in the weeks leading up to Christmas.
+As will deals on desktop computers.